GraemeMalcolm/xyz/Instructions/Labs/LAB_10_stream_analytics.md

     ![The Stream Analytics job is selected in the resource group.](images/rg-stream-analytics.png "resource group")

-4. Within the Stream Analytics job, select **Storage account settings** in the left-hand menu, then select **Add storage account**.
+4. Within the Stream Analytics job, you may be prompted to select **Storage account settings** in the left-hand menu, then select **Add storage account**.
 Since we will use Synapse Analytics as one of the outputs, we need to first configure the job storage account.
+If not go to step 7.

     ![The storage account settings link and add storage account button are highlighted.](images/asa-storage-account.png "Storage account settings")